 Don’t yet know your areola from your elbow?
-No problem.
-Read on.
+No problem!

-Here's a quick guide to the most common terms you’ll hear used when it comes to breastfeeding.
+Here's a quick A-Z guide to the most common terms you’ll hear when talking about all things breastfeeding.

-The dark area of the breast around the nipple (that cleverly darkens further when pregnant to help your baby find them).
+Areola: The dark area of the breast around the nipple.
+Your areolas are pretty clever!
+They get darker when you're pregnant to help your baby find them.

-This is your baby’s first meal from your breast, produced by your body in the first three days or so after the birth.
-It’s yellow, creamy and rich in nutrients.
+Colostrum: This is your baby’s first meal from your breast, produced by your body in the first three days or so after the birth.
+It’s yellow, creamy, and rich in nutrients.

-This is when you start to feel like Dolly Parton as your breasts seem to swell and feel very full as your milk ‘comes in’.
-They will settle down but it can feel very strange and a bit sore!
+Engorgement: This is when your breasts seem to swell and feel very full as your milk ‘comes in’.
+They will settle down, but it can feel very strange and a bit sore!

-Another clever design from Mother Nature, this is when your body receives a message (usually your baby’s sucking) to release milk from your breasts.
-Many mums say it feels a bit like pins-and-needles, which is the feeling as the milk makes its way from the ducts.
+Let down reflex: Another clever design from Mother Nature, this is when your body receives a message (usually your baby’s sucking) to release milk from your breasts.
+Many moms say it feels a bit like pins-and-needles, which is the feeling as the milk makes its way from the ducts.

-Sometimes milk ducts get blocked and if not cleared can lead to a very painful inflammation of the breast tissue.
-You may have flu like symptoms as well as a hot, lumpy and painful breast.
+Mastitis: Sometimes milk ducts get blocked, and if they're not cleared this can lead to a very painful inflammation of the breast tissue known as mastitis.
+You may have flu like symptoms as well as a hot, lumpy, and painful breast.
 You’ll need to seek some medical advice if you experience this.

-The natural instinct of a newborn to try to seek out the breast.
+Rooting: The natural instinct of a newborn to try to seek out the breast.
 You baby will snuffle around your chest looking for lunch.
-Especially amusing when the baby is not being held by its mum!
+Especially amusing when the baby is not being held by its mom!